 Two Operas based on Shakespeare: 2 and a half hours: King Lear (intermission), Hamlet Act I (intermission), Hamlet Act II; or Hamlet (intermission), King Lear.
 Narrator and 7 or 8 singers.

-Three Character Studies: 2 hours and 15 minutes: Antigon (intermission) Daniel (Latin or English) (intermission) Moratorium; see "Vocal Music" and "Choral Music").
+Three Character Studies: 2 hours and 15 minutes: Antigon (intermission) Daniel (Latin or English) (intermission) Moratorium (this last is listed in "Vocal Music" and "Choral Music" and "Gothic Ballet" and is best done with dancers and mimes.)
 4 singers.

-One Act Operas: 2 hours and 15 minutes: The Swallow and The Prince (intermission) Aesop's Fables (intermission) Birthday on The Moon and The Bunny Wars.
-4 or 5 singers.
+One Act Operas: 2 hours and 15 minutes: The Swallow and The Prince (intermission) Aesop's Fables (intermission) and Birthday on The Moon.
+4 - 6 singers.